 Denim & Diamonds

-Chattanooga physicians and community leaders will come together at 7 p.m. on Saturday, March 4, 2017, at the Chattanooga Convention Center for an evening of music and food, and a celebration of healing.
+Chattanooga physicians and community leaders will come together at 7 p.m. on Saturday, March 3, 2018, location to be announced, for an evening of music and food, and a celebration of healing.

-Project Access has provided more than $153 million in charity health care to the working poor since its inception in April 2004.
-Since the program began, more than 14,800 individuals have been evaluated for eligibility.
+Project Access has provided more than $159 million in charity health care to the working poor since its inception in April 2004.
+Since the program began, more than 15,125individuals have been evaluated for eligibility.
 Each month an average of 500 patients are actively receiving care or finalizing enrollment.
 Those who do not qualify for the program are referred to other appropriate community resources and programs.

 Family Baseball Game